michaeljclark/rv8/README.md

 # RISC-V Meta Compiler

-A meta compiler that generates a RISC-V decoder and disassembler from instruction set meta data.
+A meta compiler that generates RISC-V decoder, disassembler, opcode map (and soon docs) from instruction set meta data.

-Note: the riscv-isa-sim decoder is included with and without caching enabled.
-The switch decoder performance should be compared to spike_nocache for a fair comparison.
-Caching will be added soon.
+Note: the riscv-isa-sim decoder is included in the decoder benchmark with and without caching enabled.
+The meta compiler switch decoder performance should be compared to spike_nocache for a fair comparison.
+Caching will be added to the meta compiler decoder.

 This is the starting point of a RISC-V binary translation investigation.